 We’ve been back five weeks now and below is my latest horoscope.
 Hmmm…..

 What a beautiful city!
 Cherry blossoms blooming everywhere and when a strong wind blows you have a cherry blossom snow storm.
 A sight to behold.

 We are now back home.
 A family matter has brought us home earlier than planned so we will be in Vancouver for the next while.
 Summer time in British Columbia is incredible and the fall is spectacular.
 We are blessed to be living in this province and this country we call home.
 Canada.
 Believe me!

 We have been away just 3 weeks shy of one year and every moment of our travels was an eye-opening experience of adventure, culture and food that we will forever hold in our hearts.
-We will continue our travels andare many more trips to come and we’ll continue to use our blog site to log our journey’s and hopefully inspire others to go out and explore this amazing planet we call home.
+We will continue our travels with many more adventures to come and we’ll continue to use our blog site to log our journey’s and hopefully inspire others to go out and explore this amazing planet we call home.

 We started this blog April 29, 2017 and since then have had 19,768 visitors as of today and the views came from 61 countries.
 Who would have thunk?
 We visited 19 countries so the power of the word of mouth extended into many countries we didn’t visit but highlights the 6 degrees of separation that exists between all of us.